 NOTE: The House/Coach Battery Disconnect switch near the entrance door must be ON and house batteries must be sufficiently charged for this feature to work.

-Battery Boost Switch (Located on dash)
+Battery Boost Switch (Located on dash) -Typical View

-AIR CONDITIONER/HEATER -AUTOMOTIVE (DASH)
+AIR CONDITIONER/HEATER - AUTOMOTIVE (DASH)

 Controls for the air conditioner, heater, defroster, and vent are located on the dash.
+Your coach is equipped with one of the following controls.